The Seven Principles of Shamanism: Part 2

 For sure many of these people are genuine and are just hankering after a simpler life, away from the stress and unhappiness that the impersonal, fast-paced western lifestyle often causes.
-Many find that modern religion has not fulfilled their spiritual needs and they are searching for meaning in the ‘rat-race.’
+Many find that modern religion has not fulfilled their spiritual needs and they're searching for meaning in the ‘rat-race.’

-The intentions and outcomes of these kind of practices, although colorful and intriguing, are not in the least bit shamanic.
+The intentions and outcomes of this kind of practice, although colorful and intriguing, aren't in the least bit shamanic.
 More often than not the morals and ethics of shamanic living are not displayed, let alone even understood, by groups that partake in these activities.

-Even more controversial, groups such as these have been accused of cultural appropriation by various indigenous cultures who resent these people adopting certain aspects of their culture and flaunting it inappropriately.
+Even more controversial, groups such as these have been accused of cultural appropriation by various indigenous cultures.
+They resent these people adopting certain aspects of their culture and flaunting it inappropriately.

-All sounds very messy.
-Like any cultural movement, the western revival of shamanic culture has fallen prey to groups and individuals who have twisted, hijacked and appropriated aspects of it for their own ends: manipulation, control, self-enrichment and power.
+It all sounds very messy!
+Like any cultural movement, the western revival of shamanic culture has fallen prey to groups and individuals who have twisted, hijacked, and appropriated aspects of it for their own ends: manipulation, control, self-enrichment, and power.

-Where does this leave the genuine individual.
-The person who has been brought up within the modern western culture but has found that its ways have left them unhappy, unfulfilled, lost and searching.
+Where does this leave the genuine individual?
+The person who's been brought up within the modern western culture but has found that its ways have left them unhappy, unfulfilled, lost, and searching.
 Do they not have a right to be exposed to alternative ways of thinking?
-Ways of thinking that should be taught from young so that people can be aware of their choices.
+Ways of thinking that should be taught from a young age so that people can be aware of their choices.

 Guidelines and Principles

-· It’s not subscribing to certain practices or beliefs of other cultures to fulfil a selfish need.
+It’s not subscribing to certain practices or beliefs of other cultures to fulfill a selfish need.

 I’m not saying that one cannot do the above things.
-We are all free to do as we please and these things can be fun in their own way.
+We're all free to do as we please and these things can be fun in their own way.
 All I’m saying is that you cannot do them and call yourself shamanic.